ctphoenix/Python-Course-Material/chapter8.md

 In these exercises, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
 -  `pandas` contains a useful type called `tslib.Timestamp`, which allows you to describe the date with `dt.date`.
-In this problem, we will group the flight times by date, and calculate the maximum altitude within that day.
+In this problem, we will group the flight times by date, and calculate the mean altitude within that day.
--  Use `groupby` and calculate the maximum altitude per day.
-Save these results into an object called `max_altitudes_perday`.
+-  Use `groupby` and calculate the mean altitude per day.
+Save these results into an object called `mean_altitudes_perday`.

 *** =hint
 - See `?pd.DataFrame.groupby` for help!